2 Convent Road

 Foreign visitors in countries abroad are particularly vulnerable when it concerns violations of local rules and regulations concerning alcohol and in particular drugs, whether intentional or unintentional, so be aware of local rules and regulations in particular as they relate to drugs.

 It is recommended that participants do not operate a motor vehicle while participating in the travel program.
 If a participant drives and an accident occurs, they will be responsible for all damages and costs.

 **Travelers whose behavior is deemed inappropriate will be required to leave the tour and return home at their own expense.
 If the traveler is a CSE student, he/she will face judicial proceedings on campus.

-For more information about the policies and procedures for College of Saint Elizabeth Study Away Program, please contact the Director of Community and Leadership Development.
+For more information about the policies and procedures for College of Saint Elizabeth Study Abroad program, please contact the Director of Community and Leadership Development.